Ahh the city of Romeo + Juliet. Here are the best things to do in Verona in 2 days!

 I do actually like Milan, but it’s definitely the least pretty place I’ve been to in Italy.
 That’s not to say the city is ugly, it just shows you how stunning the rest of the country is!

-I’ve been to Milan twice, once as a student for a solid 48 hours, and recently on this return trip!
+I’ve been to Milan twice, once as a student for a solid 48 hours, and recently on this return trip for three days!
 It’s been fun going back and seeing how things are different.
 Plus, the experience is very different when you’re a poor study abroad student going in late November vs. a working 20-something in June!

 And there you have it!
 My tips for the best things to do in Verona in 2 days.
 Have you been to this romantic city yet?
 What did you think?